 Name Age Position Director Since Term Expires

 Interested Directors

-Mark S. DiSalvo 67 Interim Chief Executive Officer, Interim President, and Director 2016 2022
+Mark S. DiSalvo 68 Interim Chief Executive Officer, Interim President, and Director 2016 2023

+7 1 1 (D)

 Independent Directors

-Darren Stainrod 57 Chairman of the Board of Directors 2016 2022
+Darren Stainrod 58 Chairman of the Board of Directors 2016 2023

-Greg Bennett 49 Director 2016 2022
+Greg Bennett 50 Director 2016 2023

-Martin Laidlaw 65 Director 2016 2022
+Martin Laidlaw 66 Director 2016 2023

 Executive Officers

-Gregory J. Cannella 47 Chief Financial Officer, Secretary, and Treasurer
+Gregory J. Cannella 48 Chief Financial Officer, Secretary, and Treasurer

-Mark S. DiSalvo, 67, serves as our Interim Chief Executive Officer and Interim President.
-He was originally elected to the Company's Board on June 9, 2016 and most recently re-elected to the Board by the Company's stockholders at the 2021 Annual Meeting on December 16, 2021.
+Mark S. DiSalvo, 68, serves as our Interim Chief Executive Officer and Interim President.
+He was originally elected to the Company's Board on June 9, 2016 and most recently re-elected to the Board by the Company's stockholders at the 2022 Annual Meeting on December 15, 2022.
 He is the President and CEO of Sema4, Inc., a leading global professional services provider of private equity funds-under-management.
 He has been a senior executive and entrepreneur at international companies such as Euromoney Institutional Investor and Fairfield Whitney, and was founder of Hall, Berwick and DiSalvo where he provided funding and management advisory services to zero and first stage entities prior to founding Sema4.
 He has extensive experience in private equity, entrepreneurial management, and emerging market strategy, particularly as to underserved markets and economic development.
 A frequent speaker at worldwide industry conferences, he is a charter member of the Inner City Economic Forum.
-Mr. DiSalvo was educated at the University of Massachusetts with degrees in Political Studies and Economics and has earned the professional designations CPC and CTA.
-He is a long-time lecturer at the Johnson School of Business at Cornell University and the Kellogg School of Business at Northwestern University in their full-time MBA programs where he contributes case studies in private equity, emerging market economics and cross-border M&A. We believe Mr. DiSalvo's broad experience with private equity funds and early stage growth companies makes him a well-qualified member of our Board.
+Mr. DiSalvo was educated at the University of Massachusetts, degreed in Political Studies and has earned the professional designations CPC and CTA.
+He has been a long-time lecturer at the Johnson School of Business at Cornell University and the Kellogg School of Business at Northwestern University in their full-time MBA programs where he contributed case studies in private equity, emerging market economics and cross-border M&A. We believe Mr. DiSalvo's broad experience with private equity funds and early stage growth companies makes him a well-qualified member of our Board.